sadafrf/RNA-seq-Model-Benchmarking/README.md

 ## Motivation

-Many RNA-seq pipelines rely on simplifying assumptions such as:
+Many RNA-seq pipelines rely on simplifying assumptions such as Gaussian approximations

-* Gaussian approximations
-* Independence between genes

 This project explores:
-How much these assumptions affect real conclusions Whether more realistic modeling (e.g., NB + dependency) improves inference
+How much these assumptions affect real conclusions Whether more realistic modeling (e.g., NB) improves inference

 ---